seifip/udacity-data-analyst-nanodegree/P1 -Test a Perceptual Phenomenon/README.md

 **Dataset:** [View CSV](stroopdata.csv)

 ##Questions for investigation
-As a general note, be sure to keep a record of any resources that you use or refer to in the creation of your project.
-You will need to report your sources as part of the project submission.

 ####1.
 What is our independent variable?
 What is our dependent variable?
 **Dependent variable:** Time to name ink colours